needle-mirror/com.unity.visualscripting/Documentation~/vs-time.md

 The Timer node implements and monitors a time pausable progression.

-The Duration port determines how long it takes for the cooldown to become available again.
-Checking Unscaled makes it ignore the [time scale](https://docs.unity3d.com/ScriptReference/Time-timeScale.html).
+The Duration port determines how long it takes for the timer to complete.
+If you select Unscaled, the Timer node ignores the [time scale](https://docs.unity3d.com/ScriptReference/Time-timeScale.html).

 A timer is started by triggering the Start input, which in turn triggers the Started output.